ulodciv/cluster_deployer/README.md

 ## deploy_cluster:

-- easily deploy clusters
+- easily deploy corosync/pacemaker clusters
-- help automate deploying clusters in a replicable manner
+- automate deploying clusters in a replicable manner
-- test Pacemaker Resource Agents by making it easier to write close-to-real-life functional tests
+- funcionally test Pacemaker Resource Agents by making it easier to write close-to-real-life tests

 The tool includes classes that deploy clusters with highly-available Postgresql using a [multi-state Pacemaker resource agent](https://github.com/ulodciv/pgha).